-Internationally, there has been a growing focus on preventing aggressive tax planning and achieving increased transparency in the area of tax, resulting in a range of important international initiatives including the OECD's Base Erosion and Profit Shifting project and the EU Anti-Tax Avoidance Directives.
+Internationally, there has been a growing focus on preventing aggressive tax planning and achieving increased transparency in the area of tax, resulting in a range of important international initiatives including the OECD's Base Erosion and Profit Shifting project and the EU Anti -Tax Avoidance Directives.

-The Danish institutional investors ATP, PFA, PensionDanmark and Industriens Pension and the acceding parties (the "Investors") recognize the importance of tax as an integral measure in achieving the UN's sustainable goals as well as the need for a common framework for responsible tax behavior.
+The Danish institutional investors ATP, PFA, PensionDanmark and Industriens Pension (the "Investors") recognize the importance of tax as an integral measure in achieving UN's sustainable goals as well as the need for a common framework for responsible tax behavior.
 The Investors wish to support and contribute to these developments as part of their responsible investment strategy.

-The pension funds are subject to a fiduciary duty to their pension members with respect to selecting and managing their investments in the most optimal manner possible.
-Foundations, associations etc. are in a similar manner subject to a fundamental objective of managing their investments in the most optimal manner.
+The Investors are subject to a fiduciary duty to the pension savers with respect to selecting and managing their investments in the most optimal manner possible.

-To facilitate the above principles, ATP, PFA, PensionDanmark and Industriens Pension have developed a mutually agreed set of tax principles for unlisted investments in the form of this Tax Code of Conduct outlining how the external managers (the "Manager") should behave in the area of tax with the aim of ensuring more efficient and sustainable investments from a tax perspective.
+To facilitate the above principles, the Investors have developed a mutually agreed set of tax principles for unlisted investments in the form of this Tax Code of Conduct outlining how the external managers (the "Manager") in the Investors' view should behave in the area of tax with the aim of providing the pension savers with more efficient and sustainable investments from a tax perspective.

-The Investors will endeavor to ensure that the Manager act within the framework of the Tax Code of Conduct.
-However, this cannot be guaranteed as the degree of influence that the Investors have over the Manager varies and depends on various factors including whether the Investors constitute majority or minority investors.
+The Investors will endeavor to ensure that the Manager act within the frame work of the Tax Code of Conduct, However, this cannot be guaranteed as the degree of influence that the Investors have over the Manager varies and depend on various factors including whether the Investors constitute majority or minority investors.